-My favourite photography here was within the walls.
+My favorite photography here was within the walls.

 13. Victoria or Rabat and the Citadel of Gozo

-Situated on a hill near the centre of the island this area of Victoria and Citadella left me speechless.
+Situated on a hill near the center of the island this area of Victoria and Citadella left me speechless.

 Dwejra is a tiny region rich in tourist attractions and probably contains one of the most iconic landmarks of Malta and is also the location where Game of Thrones was filmed right here in Malta.